 With so much to think about, it’s not surprising that some first-time home buyers make mistakes they later regret.
 Here are a few of the most common pitfalls, along with tips to help you avoid a similar fate.

 In addition to saving for a down payment, you’ll need to budget for the money required to close your mortgage.
-Closing costs generally run between 1% and 3% of your loan amount.
-You can shop around and compare prices for certain closing expenses, such as homeowners insurance, appraisal costs, title searches and attorney fees.
+Closing costs vary so shop around and compare prices for certain closing expenses, such as homeowners insurance, appraisal costs, title searches and attorney fees.
 Calculate your expected closing costs to help you set your budget.

 It’s easy to look at properties that meet your current needs.
 But if you plan to start or expand your family, it may be preferable to buy a larger home now that you can grow into.
 Consider your future needs and wants and whether the home you’re considering will suit them.